 Blitum is a genus of 12 species of the amaranth family (Amaranthaceae), occurring in Europe, North Africa, Asia, Australia, and the Americas.
 Formerly, these plants were placed in the goosefoot genus (Chenopodium), but recent genetic research has shown that they are more closely related to spinach (Spinacia).
 (Source: S. Fuentes-Bazan et al. 2012: A novel phylogeny-based generic classification for Chenopodium sensu lato, and a tribal rearrangement of Chenopodioideae (Chenopodiaceae).
 Willdenowia 42:16-18)

 Leafy goosefoot (Blitum virgatum), also known by the popular name strawberry sticks, and formerly by the scientific name Chenopodium foliosum, is easily identified when in fruit, by its bright red, edible, succulent, strawberry-like fruits.
 Leaves and inflorescences are also edible, spinach-like in taste.
 This species is widely distributed, from Europe and North Africa eastwards through the Middle East to Central Asia, with the eastern limit in Gansu, Tibet, and central Nepal.
-It grows in fallow fields and on open slopes, in Central Asia between 1,500 and 3,800 metres altitude.
+It grows in fallow fields and on open slopes, in Central Asia between 1,500 and 3,800 m altitude.

 Fruiting leafy goosefoot, encountered at the Deepak Tal Lake, Lahaul, Himachal Pradesh.
 (Photo copyright © by Kaj Halberg)

 Saxifraga mucronulata, also called S. flagellaris, is a tiny plant, with densely glandular-hairy stems, 2-4 cm tall, and bright yellow terminal flowers.
 It can be identified by its thin, red runners, arising from the axils of basal leaves.
-This species grows in rocky meadows and among boulders, between 2,800 and 5,400 metres altitude, from Pakistan and Tibet eastwards to Sikkim and south-western China.
+This species grows in rocky meadows and among boulders, between 2,800 and 5,400 m altitude, from Pakistan and Tibet eastwards to Sikkim and south-western China.

 Saxifraga mucronulata, encountered on the Bara Lacha La Pass, Lahaul, Himachal Pradesh.
 (Photo copyright © by Kaj Halberg)